serejandmyself/foundation-ceremony/foundation.md

 9. All remained (not claimed + dust) tokens on cyber\~Auction will be burned after 7 days after the auction end

 #### Statistics
-1. euler\~Foundation setup: 72 transaction - 20,712,079 gas burned
+1. euler\~Foundation setup: 72 transaction: 20,712,079 gas burned
-2. euler\~Foundation distribution: 57 transaction - 15,865,890 gas burned
+2. euler\~Foundation distribution: 57 transaction: 15,865,890 gas burned

-#### Final thoughts [TODO]
+#### Final thoughts
 1. Aragon is an amazing project with endless features for the creation of DAOs and their operations
 2. Use your own node, not Infura.
 This can boost the process 10x
 3. Prepare yourself for this process.
 Take a rest before.
 You should be fully concentrated because there is no room for error